mailmannn/nodeJWT/README.md

 # NodeJWT
-Small example of JWT use for authentication in a small NodeJS rest API using mongoDB, all using docker images and docker-compose.
+Example of JWT use for authentication in a small NodeJS rest API using mongoDB, all using docker images and docker-compose.

 ## Clone and run the application